 5. Shipwrecked Heidsieck 1907

-This one of the most expensive costs a fortune of $275,000 to the current owner of this rich wine.
+This is one of the most expensive wines, costing a fortune of $275,000 to the current owner of this rich wine.

-The rarity of its background is enough for any wine collector to get coveted by this piece of art.
+The rarity of its background is enough for any wine collector to covet this piece of art.

-In 1916 a Sweden ship carrying this wine crashed and sunk into the ocean during World War I. Luckily, the temperature that this wine spent the next eighty years is four degrees Celsius, which is considered the most suitable temperature.
+In 1916, a Swedish ship carrying this wine crashed and sunk into the ocean during World War I. Luckily, the temperature that this wine spent the next eighty years is four degrees Celsius, which is considered the most suitable temperature.

-In 1997 a Swedish salvaging team found this wine and retrieved from the sunken ship.
-Around two hundred bottles were there and one auctioned at the price of $275,000.
+In 1997, a Swedish salvaging team found this wine and retrieved it from the sunken ship.
+Around two hundred bottles were there, and one was auctioned at the price of $275,000.

 4. Chateau Cheval Blanc 1947